python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 echo "used for viewing items." > eyeglasses.txt echo "a beautiful view, I would say." > mountains.txt grep view *

+## 17b
+## To move something, use mv:
+cd /tmp/otherstuff/house
+echo "A comfortable place to sit." > couch.txt mv couch.txt furniture

+## 17c
+## You can also use the special two dots that we saw when we were using cd:
+cd /tmp/otherstuff/house/smallstuff
+ls
+mv mountains.txt ..
+ls
+cd ..
+ls

+## 17d
+## Make a directory called "scenery", and move mountains.txt into it.

 ## 18